jpswade/jpswade.github.io/_posts/2011-10-06-is-google-pagerank-dead.md

   PageRank is dead, long live PageRank.<img class="alignright size-medium wp-image-3317" title="Dead Parrot" src="http://wade.be/upload/dead-parrot-1-300x168.png" alt="" width="300" height="168" />
 </p>

-As we said [recently](/pagerank-viewer-launch), there&#8217;s been lots of speculation as to whether PageRank is dead or not.
-It isn&#8217;t, just Google are moving the goals a bit.
-Basically, they don&#8217;t want you to focus on PageRank but it&#8217;s still massively important to them.
+As we said [recently](/pagerank-viewer-launch), there's been lots of speculation as to whether PageRank is dead or not.
+It isn't, just Google are moving the goals a bit.
+Basically, they don't want you to focus on PageRank but it's still massively important to them.

-All this talk of dead, reminds me of the [Monty Python dead parrot sketch](http://en.wikipedia.org/wiki/Dead_Parrot_sketch), only in this case, it isn&#8217;t dead.
+All this talk of dead, reminds me of the [Monty Python dead parrot sketch](http://en.wikipedia.org/wiki/Dead_Parrot_sketch), only in this case, it isn't dead.
 An anti-dead-parrot if you will.

-So what&#8217;s with all the [news about PageRank being dead](http://www.google.co.uk/news?q=pagerank+dead)?
-Google just changed their code, that&#8217;s all&#8230;
+So what's with all the [news about PageRank being dead](http://www.google.co.uk/news?q=pagerank+dead)?
+Google just changed their code, that's all&#8230;

 <!--more-->

-### What&#8217;s going on then?
+### What's going on then?

 Originally, everyone used the code in the Internet Explorer plugin, then the Firefox plugin came along.